 Si può fare tutto, ma la famiglia non si può lasciare. ~ You can do anything, but you can’t leave the family.

-Tra il dire e il fare, c’è di mezzo il mare. ~ Between saying and doing, there is half the sea.
+Tra il dire e il fare, c’è di mezzo il mare. ~ Between saying and doing, there is the sea between.

 Chi c’è, c’è.
 Chi non c’è, non c’è. ~ Who is there, is there.
 Who is not there, is not there.